Samples

 audio_interface = pyaudio.PyAudio()

-audio_stream = self._audio_interface.open(
+audio_stream = audio_interface.open(

 format=pyaudio.paFloat32,